Last updated July 2019

 - If a Scout goes to summer camp twice for a total of 12 nights, only one of the summer camps will count — for up to six nights.

 - The remainder of the camping nights must be accumulated through short-term camping — normally weekend troop campouts.

 - Example 1: A Scout goes to summer camp for six nights.
-He can count all of those nights and now needs 14 more nights.
+That Scout can count all of those nights and now needs 14 more nights.
 These 14 nights must come from short-term camping experiences — probably seven two-night weekend campouts.

 - Example 3: A Scout can’t make it to summer camp or a high-adventure base.
-Over the course of three years he attends 10 two-night troop campouts, sleeping in a tent each time.
-After the 20th night he has completed the requirement.
+Over the course of three years, the Scout attends 10 two-night troop campouts, sleeping in a tent each time.
+After the 20th night, that Scout has completed the requirement.

 “Sleep each night under the sky or in a tent you have pitched.”

 - All 20 nights must be spent under the sky or in a tent, so nights in cabins don’t count.